Black Bart (film): Production

-Parts of the film were shot in Kanab Canyon, Strawberry Valley, and Strawberry Point in Utah.
+Portions of the movie were filmed in Utah at Kanab Canyon, Strawberry Valley, and Strawberry Point.

 Reception

 The film was popular at the box office.

 Home media

 The film is available on DVD in Europe, presented in PAL format where the film is sped-up slightly to fit this different format and has a runtime of 77 minutes.
 Most DVD-Rs of the movie made for North American purchasers use the same print from the PAL DVDs.